novembersoftware/aretheyup/docs/algorithm.md

 - incidents resolve as soon as status leaves `Outage`
 - `Degraded` does not create incident records

+## Where recent probe samples come from

+Recent probe inputs are produced by the separate `probe` runtime mode.

+- `workers/probe.go` claims due enabled probe configs for active services
+- each run writes one `probe_results` row with status code, latency, and normalized failure type
+- request-time probe summaries read the latest rows through `storage.GetRecentProbeStats` and `storage.GetProbeServiceDetail`
+- raw probe history is retained for 30 days before cleanup

+Failure-type normalization is implemented in `workers/probe_failure.go` and `structs/probe_failure.go`.

 ## Where baselines come from

 Baselines are refreshed in `workers/baseline.go` via `storage.RefreshAllBaselines`.